 Plus, it will also kill other common houseplant pests like mealy bugs, spider mites or aphids!

 How do you use it on indoor plants?

 Literally, sprinkle a layer of the powder over the topsoil of your pot plant.
 Ideally, add when the soil’s surface is dry to the touch—but before your plant is in dire need of watering (soaking up water will make it ineffective).

 The best bit is that it is 100% safe to use in the home around food and pets (as long as you get the food-grade version).
-But we do recommend using gloves and a mask (or a scarf or similar tied around your mouth and nose) to prevent the tiny particles getting into your lungs cos like any fine dust it may cause you to sneeze or a cough.
+But we do recommend using gloves and a mask (or a scarf or similar tied around your mouth and nose) to prevent the tiny particles from getting into your lungs cos like any fine dust it may cause you to sneeze or cough.

-If your gnat problem is kinda out of control, we also recommend doubling your treatment method with diluted neem oil (from any good nursery) the next time your plants need watering so that it soaks right the way through the soil.
+If your fungus gnat problem is kinda out of control, we also recommend doubling your treatment method with diluted neem oil (from any good nursery) the next time your plants need watering so that it soaks right the way through the soil.